What is the safest city in Ecuador?

 Designed by travelers, for travelers, World Nomads covers more than 150 adventure sports and activities so you can explore your boundaries.

 This beautiful South American city is home to some truly mesmerizing streets and is full of both impressive landmarks and colorful architecture.

 Cuenca also ranks as the safest city in Ecuador that you can visit, which is due to various factors (such as having avoided a rise in drug cartels that have afflicted other cities like Guayaquil and Quito).

 This guide has looked at the city of Cuenca and why it’s so safe compared to the rest of Ecuador as well as other South American cities.

-If you’re dead set on visiting Ecuador, why not take a look at my guide which looks closer at things to do in Cuenca so you can plan your trip?
+If you’re dead set on visiting this continent, why not take a look at my guide which looks at the safest cities in South America so you can plan your trip?

 📌 Like this article?
 Pin it…

 💬 Leave a nice comment or let’s start a conversation below!